Lovum/Internship_Task5/README.md

 5. Protocols found were: ARP, DNS, TCP and so on.

-   Learning outcomes:
+   Learning outcomes: Packet Capturing, Traffic analysis, Protocol analysis, Networking.
-1. Packet Capturing.
-2. Traffic analysis.
-3. Protocol analysis.
-4. Networking.